-The City is one of 289 California jurisdictions that have not made sufficient progress toward either above-moderate income RHNA unit production or failed to submit the latest (2019) Annual Progress Report.
+The City is one of 289 California jurisdictions that have been classified for streamlined ministerial approval, which includes cities that either have either not made sufficient progress toward abovemoderate income RHNA unit production or failed to submit the latest (2019) Annual Progress Report.
 As a result of this, the City is subject to streamlined ministerial approval process for proposed housing developments with at least 10 percent affordable units.
-The streamlined ministerial approval process was introduced as part of Senate Bill 35 (Chapter 366, Statutes of 2017) in 2017.
-185
+The streamlined ministerial approval process was introduced as part of Senate Bill 35 (Chapter 366, Statutes of 2017) in 2017.185